sebastian-mora/basicOTP/README.md

 The BasicOTP library aims to simplify the generation and validation of one-time passwords in Go applications.
 It consists of three main components:

-1. **HTOP**: Represents a Sequence-based One-Time Password generator.
+1. **HOTP**: Represents a Sequence-based One-Time Password generator.
 2. **TOTP**: Represents a Time-based One-Time Password generator.
 3. **OTP**: Provides the underlying functionality for generating and validating one-time passwords.

 ## Features

-- **Support for TOTP and HTOP**: BasicOTP supports both Time-based (TOTP) and Sequence-based (HTOP) OTP generation and validation.
+- **Support for TOTP and HOTP**: BasicOTP supports both Time-based (TOTP) and Sequence-based (HOTP) OTP generation and validation.
 - **Configurable Hash Algorithms**: Users can choose from different hash algorithms including SHA1, SHA256, and SHA512 according to their security requirements.
 - **Customizable Code Length**: BasicOTP allows customization of the length of generated OTP codes to meet specific application needs.
 - **URI Generation**: BasicOTP provides a convenient method for generating URIs according to the Google Authenticator Key URI Format, facilitating integration with OTP token apps.